 Revenue is the day-to-day running costs used to provide services and includes salary and wage costs, property costs, supplies and services, administration costs, interest payments and repayment of debts.

-Capital is what we spend on our council-owned buildings, assets infrastructure.
+Capital is what we spend on our council-owned buildings, assets and infrastructure.

 On 20 February 2025, a new Council Plan was approved, setting out our strategic framework for action for this financial year until 31 March 2026.

-The plan is based on six outcomes that aim to improve the wellbeing of residents and visitors, to make the region a more sustainable and better place to live, work in and visit, whilst also developing a Council that is as effective and efficient as it can be to help support those aims.
+The plan is based on six outcomes that aim to improve the wellbeing of residents and visitors, to make the region a more sustainable and better place to live, work in and visit, whilst also developing us as an organisation that is as effective and efficient as it can be to help support those aims.

 Understanding how our budget works